 My, but that was an interesting situation that presented itself in Edmonton on Sunday.

-The Red Deer Rebels were there to take on the Oil Kings in a game that the visitors absolutely had to win if they were to entertain any thoughts of making a playoff appearance.
+The Red Deer Rebels were there to take on the Oil Kings in a game that the visitors absolutely had to win if they were to

 A Red Deer victory would lift the Rebels into a tie for eighth place with the Prince Albert Raiders in the Eastern Conference, and that would necessitate a sudden-death game on Tuesday, with the winner of that game moving into the playoffs and the loser going home.